 Right after college, with some work experience or while working – among these three when you are ready to opt for an MBA course if only your decision that can’t be influenced by anybody else.

-If you are in plan to pursue MBA outside India, then the eligibility criteria and documents required vary a lot.
+If you are planning to pursue an MBA outside India, then the eligibility criteria and documents required vary tremendously.
 So students who want to do an MBA course abroad must have the following ready before they start to apply:

 - Work Experience